baryluk/dmt/README.md

     f()
 ```

 At the moment it is not supported.
+This requires a bit of evaluation, to not hide
+possible coding errors, like `if (a = 5):`, which are currently detected by D
+compilers.

 ### `@disable`d functions / methods

-Simply don't use `def` for declaration of `@disable`d functions
+Simply do not use `def` for declaration of `@disable`d functions

 ```d
 class C: